graasp/docs/blog/unlisted/unlisted-staging-updates.md

 - implements automatic suffix to copied item

+## Library

+- set the default search to not include content inside collection.
+This setting was previously enabled by default but resulted in confused results.
+Is is not disabled by default and can be enabled if users need to explore more content.

+## Player

+- fix some small issues with lost query parameters on navigate
+- update translations in Spanish, Italian and German

+## Apps

+Apps have been updated to use the transparent background to blend in with the new purple-ish background.

 <!-- Generic message -->

 We warmly welcome and encourage feedback from our users to continuously improve our platform.
 You can contact us by email [admin@graasp.org](mailto:admin@graasp.org) or by submitting an issue in this [Github repository](https://github.com/graasp/graasp-feedback).